Quince-Pie/souffle/README.md

 checks: expected == actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_NE(expected, actual)`

 checks: expected != actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_PTR_EQ(expected, actual)`